 Establish and maintain internal communication channels to keep up to date with changes across your business (e.g. product and policy teams)

 Provide an easy feedback loop for agents to report issues with knowledge content and to suggest improvements

-Implement an audit process to analyse content effectiveness and usage on a periodic basis
+Implement an audit process to analyze content effectiveness and usage on a periodic basis